Instructions:

 Refundable credits:

-Earned income credit (check "No" if not qualfied ? ) Not qualified if any of the following:
+Earned income credit (check "No" if not qualified ? ) Not qualified if any of the following:

 • TP is student and age less than 25 or greater than 64 and no children